 UN (INIA) / ILCSA Training Course: Introduction to Social Gerontology in (South) Africa

-A training course in Social Gerontology in South Africa was offered by the UN (Malta) International Institute of Ageing (INIA) and convened by ILCSA, the South African Gerontological Association and the national Department of Social Development and held at North West University on March 12-14, 2018.
-Seventeen senior policy makers and managers of care facilities for older persons attended the course, which was taught by eight lecturers, including Professors Marvin Formosa (Malta), Isabella Aboderin (Kenya) (Isabella is an ILCSA associate) and Jaco Hoffman.
+A training course in Social Gerontology in South Africa was offered by the UN (Malta) International Institute of Ageing (INIA) and convened by ILCSA, the South African Gerontological Association and the national Department of Social Development at North West University on March 12-14, 2018.
+Seventeen senior policy makers and managers of care facilities for older persons participated the course, which was taught by eight lecturers, including Professors Marvin Formosa (Malta), Isabella Aboderin (Kenya) (Isabella is an ILCSA associate) and Jaco Hoffman.
 Click here for additional information.

 Photo: Seventeen participants in the training course received a Certificate of Attendance.
 Jaco Hoffman is on the far left.

 Jaco participated in the CommonAge Elders Forum held in conjunction with the Commonwealth Heads of Government Meeting (CHOGM), on April 16-18.
-He joined Dr John Beard (WHO, Geneva) and Prof. Julienne Meyer (Professor of Nursing: Care for Older People, University of London, UK) in a panel discussion.
+He joined Dr John Beard (WHO, Geneva) and Professor Julienne Meyer (Professor of Nursing: Care for Older People, University of London, UK) in a panel discussion.
 Click here to see the full programme and here to see some media coverage.

-Jaco convened the Trinity Term 2018 Seminar Series "Leave no one behind" – Sustainable Development Goals, Ageing and Global Development, held at OIPA from April 26 to June 14.
+Jaco convened the Trinity Term 2018 Seminar Series "Leave no one behind" – Sustainable Development Goals, Ageing and Global Development, at OIPA from April 26 to June 14.
 The series offered eight seminars on topics relevant to ageing and dividends of sustainable development intervention across the life course to benefit persons in old age.
 The lectures, given by international scholars, policy makers and practitioners, addressed strategies for older persons’ visibility and inclusion in the SDGs; healthy ageing and a need for LTC systems; gender and rights; ending violence against children; inclusivity of older persons in government policies; the measurement of multidimensional poverty; age disaggregated statistics; and child poverty and later livelihoods.
 Forging the inclusion of older persons in the SDGs is a key focus at ILCSA.
 For more in information on the OIPA seminar series, click here.